ajossorioarana/ajossorioarana.github.io/content/about.md

 Currently working at [**EcoAqua**][ECOAQUA], a lake management firm, as **Limnologist / Data Analyst**.

-Doing freelance Python programming for a photovoltaic consultic data science project.
+Doing freelance Python programming for a photovoltaic consulting data science project.

 Used to play guitar and do vocals at an traditional Argentine folk ensemble, [**Los Pulperos**][SPOTIFY].
 Not active anymore, but still perform from time to time.